sodadata/docs/soda-cl/recon.md

 ### Add a filter

-You can add a filter to a reconciliation project's configuration to constrain the data on which Soda executes the recon checks.
+You can add a filter to a reconciliation project's configuration to constrain the data on which Soda executes the reconciliation checks.
 Refer to the example below.

 ```yaml
 reconciliation Production: